72–75. {Use of Tech} Practical sequencesConsider the following si... | Study Prep in Pearson+

 57–60.
 Heights of bouncing balls A ball is thrown upward to a height of hₒ meters.
 After each bounce, the ball rebounds to a fraction r of its previous height.
 Let hₙ be the height after the nth bounce.
 Consider the following values of hₒ and r.

-b.
-Find an explicit formula for the nth term of the sequence {hₙ}.
+a.
+Find the first four terms of the sequence of heights {hₙ}.

 h₀ = 20,r = 0.5